Reservations

 The Masonic Temple

 The Masonic Temple building still exists.
 It is located near the corner of Main Street and Church Street.
-The empty lot seen to the left of the building in these postcards was filled in by a wing of the Laconia Tavern building, built in 1913.
+The empty lot seen to the left of the building in the first two postcards was filled in by a wing of the Laconia Tavern building, built in 1913.
+The wing is seen in the third postcard.

 Looking South from Depot Square (later known as Veterans Square).
 The new Masonic Temple building is seen on the left.
 The original building (not shown) was destroyed by explosion and fire on December 6, 1902.
 The new building was built in 1903.